OSEL-DAM/FaceMaskPressureRigTool/README.md

 ## Data Processing MATLAB Script and Dependent Functions

-The output of the `presslog.py` script will output a CSV file that can be analyzed by the MATLAB script `pAnalysis.m`[^1]. `pAnalysis.m` can handle multiple CSVs output from `presslog.py`.
-All CSVs, `pAnalysis.m` and all  All of the required files are in the pAnalysis directory.
+The output of the `presslog.py` script will output a TXT file that can be analyzed by the MATLAB script `pAnalysis.m`[^1]. `pAnalysis.m` can handle multiple TXTs output from `presslog.py`.
+All TXTs, `pAnalysis.m` and all  All of the required files are in the pAnalysis directory.
 The scripts and functions required for processing are as follows:

-* `pAnalysis.m` - Script for Importing and Processing the CSVs outputed from `presslog.py`
+* `pAnalysis.m` - Script for Importing and Processing the TXTs outputed from `presslog.py`
-* `pDataImport.m` - Function that Imports a specified CSV to the MATLAB workspace
+* `pDataImport.m` - Function that Imports a specified TXT to the MATLAB workspace
 * `newMaterial.m` - Lookup table helper function to standarize material names
 * `pSpike.m` - Function to detect a sudden spike in pressure
 * `pCell2CSV.m` - Function to output a MATLAB cell contents to a CSV file